Greece Travel Guide

 Escaping the Wind…or not!

 The strong winds we’d been experiencing over the past two days showed no sign of easing today.
 To avoid a repeat of yesterday’s itinerary, we decided to use the hire car to explore some of southwestern Crete.
-As I mentioned before, this was my first time in the area despite having visited Crete many times over the years.
+As I’ve mentioned, this was my first time in the area despite having visited the island many times.

-My parents suggested we could visit Frangokastello, which is further east along the southern coastline, then take in some other places on the way back.
-Although Frangokastello is less than 50km as the crow flies, there is no direct coastal road between it and Palaiochora.
-The only way to reach it involves driving all the way north towards Chania, east across the northern highway and then turning south again across the island.
-It’s a 2.5-hour drive, but as we planned to make a day of it the long journey was fine.
+My parents suggested we visit Frangokastello, which is further east along the southern coastline, and then take in some other places on the way back.
+Although Frangokastello is less than 50km east of Palaiochora, no direct coastal road exists.
+The only way to reach it involves driving north towards Chania, east across the northern highway and then turning south again across the island.
+It’s a 2.5-hour drive, but the long journey was fine as we planned to make a day of it.

 Castle Closed

-We contemplated having lunch in the village but decided to backtrack to Hora Sfakion first and see if we could find somewhere nicer there instead.
+We contemplated having lunch in the village, but options were limited, so we decided to backtrack to Hora Sfakion first and see if we could find somewhere nicer.

 Hora Sfakion